RunAtWorld/demo/README.md

 ## How to use the script

 Step 1.
-Fork this repo to your local file system.
+Clone this repo to your local file system.

 Step 2.
 From your file system, open the directory that you forked in Step 1 and replace the `customscript.py` file with your own Python script.